 06 of 07

-Your best bet, however, is to shell the nuts, and freeze them.
+Your best bet, however, is to shell the nuts and freeze them.
 If you do this, they'll last indefinitely.
-Here's more information on storing and freezing nuts:

 07 of 07

-To crack your walnuts, place them on the ground pointed end up, and hit them with a hammer until they crack, or place them in a vice grip and tighten it until they give.
-Then, careful pick out the nut pieces.
+To crack your walnuts, place them on the ground pointed end up, and hit them with a hammer until they crack, or place them in a vise-grip and tighten it until they give.
+Then, carefully pick out the nut pieces.
 Walnut shells are very hard, so this process takes time.